Midseason report card: How is U.S. Q1 earnings season shaping up?

 Antal-Gilbert started the conversation by asking Eibel how he would characterise the results from U.S. first-quarter earnings season at the halfway point.
 “If I had to decide between a thumbs-up or a thumbs-down rating, I’d probably lean toward a thumbs-up,” he said, noting that earnings growth is down roughly 5% to 7% on a year-over-year basis.
 Compared to earlier expectations for the first quarter, that’s actually not too bad of a number, Eibel remarked, noting that many analysts were projecting a 10% decline in earnings growth at one point.

 So far, tech companies and big banks have reported fairly good results, he observed, while regional banks – which came under pressure during March’s banking crisis – have had a tougher time.
 Overall, though, the numbers from earnings season show that companies have generally been able to pass along price increases from rising inflation, Eibel said.
 However, the clock is running on this, he noted.
 “If companies can hang in there for a bit longer, they’ll see some more relief if inflation continues to decline.
 On the other hand, if inflation stays sticky, corporate earnings are going to come under more pressure in the months ahead,” Eibel explained.

-Ultimately, in his opinion, first-quarter earnings season can probably be characterized as OK to slightly positive so far, Eibel said, largely due to the smaller-than-anticipated declines in earnings growth.
+Ultimately, in his opinion, first-quarter earnings season can probably be characterised as OK to slightly positive so far, Eibel said, largely due to the smaller-than-anticipated declines in earnings growth.

-U.S. growth slows to 1.1% annualized pace in Q1
+U.S. growth slows to 1.1% annualised pace in Q1

 Fed likely to raise rates by 0.25% at May meeting